Capital Punishment in Bahamas

 Sign up to view the full document!

 Secondly, retaining the death penalty may be costly when compared to the cost of executing life sentencing.
 There are higher costs associated with retaining the capital punishment law or executing a criminal than life-time sentencing in the prison.
 A research was carried in the Bahamas to investigate death penalty costs over the past years (Brunello, 2015).
 Majority of the criminals who are put to death are those by the time their case is up for appeal they do not have money.
 Killers who had money were more likely to escape death penalties compared to those without a penny.
 The poor people pay the final death penalty for their criminal acts.
 In the Bahamas, it is the poor who are chosen to die due to the type of defense they get.
+There is no doubt that money serves a good defense in law courts.

 Sign up to view the full document!